drfurtado/ctbf/content/authors/jdoe/_index.md

   url: "https://csun.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: This is my short bio
+bio: John is the Student Program Director for CTBF.

 interests:
 - Sports